rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 Using types requires some experience, knowledge, and patience.
 More advanced types come with more misleading error messages, it takes experience to find the underlying cause of a misleading compilation error, and that is true in any language.
-Eventually I (and you) will look at a TS compilation error and will say "ah, you really mean this: ...".
+Eventually, I (and you) will look at a TS compilation error and will say "ah, you really meant this: ...".

 I am mostly left to my own devices when working with more involved types in TS.
 Hopefully the future will bring us mainstream grade interactive tools that allow asking type questions, browsing types, help solving type puzzles.
 For now it is mostly the programmer who connects the dots.
 The good news is that this gets easier and easier with practice.
 I have been working in TS for only about 2 months now and I already see a difference.

-_Good code needs two type checkers: TypeScript and You_
+_Good code requires two type checkers: TypeScript and You_

-### Type checking bloopers
+### Compilation bloopers

-We already saw a "correct" program that should compile but does not (`curry(_())`) and we will see more in the future notes.
+We already saw "correct" programs that should have compiled but did not (E.g. `curry(_())`, `body3` example) and we will see more in the future notes.
+Our `body4` example compiled but was clearly wrong.
-This note shows examples of code that compiles but clearly should not.
+This note shows other, less contrived, examples that compile but clearly should not.

 All of these type check: